-In 1847, Robin and Ben's great, great, uncle set up A. Mathews and Skailes: a London-based company that supplied cheese, eggs, butter and other provisions.
+In 1847, Robin's great, great, uncle set up A. Mathews and Skailes: a London-based company that supplied cheese, eggs, butter and other provisions.

-During the 1920s, Robin and Ben's grandfather, Frank, joined the family business.
+During the 1920s, Robin's grandfather, Frank, joined the family business.
 In 1941, wartime regulations required Frank Skailes to operate the cheese-making side of the business through a separate company.
 So Somerset Creameries was born - a Somerset-based company that also operated a Stilton dairy in Melton Mowbray.

 In 1949 Somerset Creameries acquired Cropwell Bishop Creamery and expanded its product range to include cheeses such as Cheddar, Red Leicester and Double Gloucester.